ready. You are currently on: Population by educational attainment level

 Inhoud is aan het laden

-More highly educated persons in Flemish Region than on average in European Union
+More highly educated people in the Flemish Region than the average in the European Union

 Read this page in: